-Membership and purpose of RAU Programme Boards 293.
+291. Membership and purpose of RAU Programme Boards

 Membership Head of the School - Chair Programme Managers Modules Leaders All academic staff responsible for student assessment within the relevant programmes and modules At least one duly appointed External Examiner The Academic Registrar or nominee In attendance Registry staff in support of student records and MIS operations.
 Secretary A member of Registry Quorum 50% of School staff involved in relevant student assessment.
 Number of Normally a minimum of one meeting per semester. meetings Reporting to University Examinations Committee.

-Key purpose and role The function of a Programme Board is to consider the results of all examinations and assessments and make Tole recommendations on progression and awards for each individual student to the University Examinations Committee.
+Key purpose and The function of a Programme Board is to consider the results role of all examinations and assessments and make recommendations on progression and awards for each individual student to the University Examinations Committee.
 Terms of To: Reference confirm candidates grades for a module, year and level of study; to relay these grades to the University Examinations Committee to ensure these grades are accurately recorded on the University's record system to determine where a referral maybe offered is to candidate to consider and determine dominant quality for appropriate students to recommend progression, final awards and or appropriate courses of action to consider reports from the external examiner

-Membership of Programme Boards at Collaborative Partners 294.
+292. Membership of Programme Boards at Collaborative Partners

-Membership The RAU Academic Registrar or nominee chair Head of the School Equivalent Programme Managers Modules Leaders All academic staff responsible for student assessment within the relevant programmes and modules RAU link tutor At least one duly appointed External Examiner In attendance Registry staff in support of student records and MIS operations.
+Membership The RAU Academic Registrar or nominee chairHead of the School EquivalentProgramme ManagersModules LeadersAll academic staff responsible for student assessment withinthe relevant programmes and modulesRAU link tutorAt least one duly appointed External Examiner In attendance Registry staff in support of student records and MIS operations.
 Secretary A member of Registry Quorum 50% of collaborative staff involved in relevant student assessment AND One RAU Programme Board member.

-Number of Normally a minimum of one meeting per semester. meetings Reporting to University Examinations Committee.
-Key purpose and The function of a Programme Board is to consider the results role of all examinations and assessments and make recommendations on progression and awards for each individual student to the University Examinations Committee.
-Terms of To: Reference confirm candidates grades for a module, programme and level; to relay these grades to the University Examinations Committee to ensure these grades are accurately recorded on the University's record system to determine where a referral maybe offered to a candidate to consider and determine dominant quality for appropriate students to recommend progression, final awards and or appropriate courses of action to consider reports from the external examiner
+Number of meetings Normally a minimum of one meeting per semester.
+Reporting to University Examinations Committee.
+Key purpose and role The function of a Programme Board is to consider the results of all examinations and assessments and make recommendations on progression and awards for each individual student to the University Examinations Committee.
+Terms of Reference To: confirm candidates grades for a module, programme and level; to relay these grades to the University Examinations Committee to ensure these grades are accurately recorded on the University's record system to determine where a referral maybe offered to a candidate to consider and determine dominant quality for appropriate students to recommend progression, final awards and or appropriate courses of action to consider reports from the external examiner

-Membership and purpose of the University Examinations Committee (UEC) 294.
+293. Membership and purpose of the University Examinations Committee (UE C) ------ --- ----